pvandervelde/mindvortex/src/posts/2100-01-01-Software-development-pipeline-security.md

   - Ideally you need to know exactly what went into the artefact without there being the possibility for unknown additions.
 Note that this ability is hard to achieve due to the nature of build systems.

+In the end the goal of this post is more to point out that the security of the development pipeline is important, rather than providing ways to make a pipeline more secure.
+The exact solutions for pipeline security depend very heavily on the way the pipeline is constructed and what other forms of security validation have been placed around the pipeline